ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 By:

+- Make plans for succession from the beginning,
+- Making the package contributor-friendly,
+- Clarifying your own boundaries,
 - Opening a clear "Seeking new maintainer" issue,
 - Updating your README,
+- Reaching out to contributors,
 - Announcing the search in the right channels,
-- Reaching out to contributors,
-- And making the package contributor-friendly,
+- and if needed, archiving your package,

 you give your project the best chance to continue, while also respecting your own time and energy.